 Upon receiving an offer, you should respond within 48 hours.
 Carefully consider job offers before accepting.
 The offer, verbal or written, is a contractual agreement between you and the employer.
 Career Development Specialists are available to discuss job offer questions with you prior to accepting a Co-op position.
-As soon as you accept a Co-op position, and enter it into Elevate, it is registered as a work term, and you cannot withdraw from it without penalty (see section Rules and Regulations).
+As soon as you accept a Co-op position, and create your work term record in Elevate, it is registered as a work term; generally you cannot withdraw from a registered work term without penalty - if you feel you must withdraw, email the co-op team to discuss prior to resigning from a position, withdrawing from COOP 523.xx, and/or cancelling a registered work term.
+Please review the Rules and Regulations section of this handbook for more details.

 If you receive an offer of employment directly from an employer, please complete the work term registration in Elevate as soon as possible.

-You must register a work term to inform the Career Development Centre of your position and have your name removed from other job competitions.
+Registering your work term